sumedia-wordpress/base/readme.md

 encapsulate data and objects.
 It's much easier to deal with this class as with the global scope variables.

-### View Renderer
+### View

-I'd to manage some rendering stuff on the view site.
+I want to manage some rendering stuff on the view site.
 I will provide some View Scripts beside the views template.
 Combine them and tell Wordpress how to render it.